ghcpuman902/Timelapse-Image-Creator/README.md

   is_reversed: False  # Option to reverse the order of the images
 ```

-**Note**: output format will match input format, so .JPG will result in a .JPG file
+**Note**: The output format will match the input format, so .JPG will result in a .JPG file

 ## Example